woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/InstallWindowsManually.md

 IF ONE PARTITION IS ALREADY ASSIGNED, YOU ALSO DO NOT NEED TO ASSIGN IT AGAIN IF YOU DONT WANT TO.

 # list disk
-Find the POCO X3 Pro Disk, and take note of the number.
+Find the Xiaomi Mi 9 Disk, and take note of the number.
 # select disk <number>
 # list partition
 You will be able to recognize the partitions we made earlier by their size. take note of the ESP and WIN partition numbers.